mvillafuertem/scala-1/topics/types/basics.md

 ?---?

 ## Below are several short fragments of code which include a single reference to either `alpha` or `Alpha`.
 In some fragments, it is a term, while in others it represents a type.
 Even if you don't fully understand the code, try to understand whether each is a term or a type.
 Select all the fragments of Scala code where `alpha` or `Alpha` looks like a type (and not a term).
-There are no trick questions!
 * [X] `val x: Alpha = get()`
 * [ ] `val alpha = "a"`
 * [ ] `val Alpha = "A"`